arouge/gaiaOAuth2/README.md

 pip install flask requests pyjwt
 ```

-3. Create a configuration file `config.cfg` in the project root with the following content:
+3. Update the configuration file `config.cfg` in the project root with the following content:
 ```ini
 [User and Pwd]
 clientId = your_client_id